18vishaka/SAMSUNG-PD-TRAINING-/README.md

 A clock signal clk is defined for simulation purposes.
 This clock signal toggles every 5 time units (simulation time).

 Test Input Values: <br>
 Inside the initial block, test cases are defined to verify the behavior of the mux_generate module.
-Two test cases are provided as examples:
+Two test cases are provided as examples: <br>

-Case 1: It selects input 0 (sel = 3'b000) and applies an 8-bit data input of 8'b10101010.
+Case 1: It selects input 0 (sel = 3'b000) and applies an 8-bit data input of 8'b10101010. <br>
-Case 2: It selects input 3 (sel = 3'b011) and applies an 8-bit data input of 8'b11001100.
+Case 2: It selects input 3 (sel = 3'b011) and applies an 8-bit data input of 8'b11001100. <br>

 Simulation Termination: <br>
 The simulation is finished using $finish to conclude the testbench after all test cases are executed.